guntsvzz/content-moderation-cultural-lens/README.md

 ![Methodology Overview](./figures/framework-com-ads.png)

 ## Papers
-Below is a curated list of key papers that have contributed to the field, along with their associated resources.
-Feel free to explore these works for more insights:

 This section provides a comprehensive review of existing literature on AI moderation, cultural sensitivity, and related frameworks.
 It highlights:
 - Trends and challenges in AI content moderation.
 - The role of cultural sensitivity in improving automated systems.
-- Comparative analyses of explicit vs. implicit cultural elements in research.

 - **ACL-2023: Title of the Paper**
   [paper](#) | [code](#) | *Authors: Author1, Author2, Author3*